 If you don’t end up getting your dog’s teeth cleaned at all, this could lead to many disadvantages, such as poor tooth care and oral hygiene.
 At first, it may not be that obvious.
 But, as the bacteria and tartar builds up in their teeth, your dog may suffer the following:

 - Tooth decay

 - Heart, liver, or kidney diseases

-A simple oral problem overlooked can actually cause long term (and even fatal problems) with your dog’s health.
+A simple oral problem overlooked can cause long term (and even fatal problems) with your dog’s well-being.

-We could not emphasize enough how important and beneficial it is both for your dog and you as a pet owner to regularly clean their teeth.
+I can’t emphasize enough how important and beneficial it is both for your dog and you as a pet owner to regularly clean their teeth.
 Ideally, daily.
 Two or three times each week would do, too.
 You should also schedule a yearly professional dental cleaning done by a veterinarian.
-This will help to ensure prevention against tooth decay, dental damage, and health problems resulting from buildup of plaque and tartar in your dog’s teeth.
+This will help to ensure prevention against tooth decay, dental damage, and health problems resulting from the buildup of plaque and tartar in your dog’s teeth.